Skip to Content

 11. Being a couch potato rather than exercising.

-12. Kids stare at electronic screens rather than exploring the nature.
+12. Kids stare at electronic screens rather than exploring nature.

-13. Indulge in high-calorie treats instead of sticking to a diet to reach weight goals.
+13. Indulge in high-calorie treats instead of dieting to reach weight goals.

-14. Using punishment as the go-to disciplinary method when children make mistake instead of spending time to explain and teach them proper behavior.
+14. Using punishment as the go-to disciplinary method when children make mistakes instead of spending time to explain and teach them proper behavior.

 15. Ordering delivery instead of cooking up a meal to save money.

-16. Bribing or frightening a child into compliance by using rewards and punishments instead of explaining to them right from wrong.
+16. Bribing or frightening a child into compliance using rewards and punishments instead of explaining right from wrong.

-17. Buying things on credit cards even though you cannot afford.
+17. Buying things on credit cards even though you cannot afford them.

 18. Procrastinating on a task because it feels easier to do something else right now, even though it means extra work later.